postcss/postcss/API.md

 ### `atrule.afterName`

-The space symbols between the at-rule's name and its parameters.
+The space symbols between the at-rule’s name and its parameters.

 The default value is ` `.